-Eating out isn’t always easy, especially when you’re doing your best to avoid fried foods, processed foods, oils and animal products.
+Eating out isn’t always easy, especially when you’re doing your best to avoid fried foods and processed foods.
 A lot of times, placing a special order can take longer and end up coming back wrong anyway resulting in you having to choose between being late to your next destination or not eating at all…or worse, going through a drive through somewhere.

 Thinking ahead and taking a few extra minutes to plan is really all you need to be able to support your healthy choices on the go.
 Traveling on airplanes is a bit more challenging, but we even manage to bring our Vitamix with us wherever we go.

 I would suggest first off that if you’re in the car a lot or at the office where there’s no kitchen, to invest in a small freezer bag or cooler.
 You can easily take it with you wherever you go and store food or drinks that need to be kept at lower temperatures.

 Here are a few Healthy Vegan Snack Ideas

 1. Green Smoothies in a Jar.
 These are easy, nutrient packed and loaded with fiber.
 You can make a green smoothie or two in the morning, store them in sealed jars or in a to go cup with a strong lid.
 Jars are the best so the least amount of nutrients are lost by oxidation.
 Our Digestive Friendly Cheesy Miso Kale Salad would be another great option with the dressing pre-mixed in because kale takes a while to soften, making it a perfect option for carrying around with you for a while before eating it.
 You can also try out the Abundant Garden Salad with Sweet Ginger Tahini Dressing!

 2. Kale Chips or Zucchini Chips.
 Bring a bag of dried veggie chips with you to snack on in between meetings or on a long drive.